 Content

-There are places men typically lose hair, like the hairline or the crown of the head.
+When you picture typical hair loss in men, you may imagine it’s confined to the hairline or the crown of the head.
 Sometimes, though, hair falls out in other areas.
-For example, you might experience temple hair loss.
+For instance, you might experience temple hair loss.

-We don’t typically think of male pattern baldness as something that affects the temple area because a receding hairline usually begins just above the temples.
-But some guys may only realize their hairline is receding when it hits their temples.
+Male pattern baldness (androgenic alopecia) usually isn’t something that affects the temple area because a receding hairline most often begins just above the temples.
+But some guys might only realize their hairline is receding when it hits their temples.

 Content

-At the risk of stating the obvious, temple hair loss is a form of hair loss that occurs at the temples.
+At the risk of stating the obvious, temple hair loss is a form of hair loss that shows up at the temples.

-The temples are those fleshy, hair-covered spaces just above the ears — not technically the hairline or the sideburns, but the midpoint.
-You may know your temples as the place where your worst headaches happen.
+The temples are those fleshy, hair-covered spaces just above the ears — not exactly the hairline or the sideburns, but the midpoint.
+They tend to be in line with the tail of your eyebrow.

 The first step in treating temple hair loss is to determine exactly what’s causing it.